 The course does not include any credits for ethics.

-**This CLE training is also approved by the Department of Veterans Affairs, Office of General Counsel for meeting CLE requirements for maintaining accreditation.
-This training will meet the mandated first year CLE requirements or for any ongoing 3 hours of CLE on veterans law and procedures required every two years (see 38 C.F.R. § 14.629).
+**This training course also meets the requirement for 3 hours of CLE for maintaining accreditation with the Department of Veterans Affairs as found in Title 38 CFR 14.629 (b).
+This course will also meet the mandated 3 hours of first year CLE requirements as well as any ongoing 3 hours of CLE on veterans law and procedures required every two years (see 38 C.F.R. § 14.629).
 The information in this course and the detailed handbook that comes with the course are a result of knowledge derived from our participation in thousands of claims for veterans disability benefits.
 If you wish to become accredited by the Department of Veterans Affairs, please contact us and we will provide you instructions on how to become so.
 It takes several months to become accredited and if you wish to use this course to meet your first year requirement for VA Accreditation CLE, you must file your application at least 4 months before attending the conference.